‘We messed up’: Ex-state senator warns of virus before death

 “Sweetheart, we messed up.
-We just dropped our guard,” Dr. David Thrasher, a pulmonologist and friend of Dixon’s. recalled him saying.
+We just dropped our guard,” Dr. David Thrasher, a pulmonologist and friend of Dixon’s, recalled him saying.

+Dixon, 78, died Friday from complications of COVID-19.
+Thrasher said his longtime friend had been mostly careful, but may have contracted the virus after gathering with friends.

+“Larry has been conscientious with masks, doing everything right, social distancing since March … He made one slip up,” Thrasher said.
+Dixon met with friends at a local restaurant to catch up and smoke cigars, a social gathering the friends referred to as “prayer meeting.”
+Three people at the gathering became ill, Thrasher said.

 “The last thing he told her was, ’Gaynell, I love you.
 We’ve got to tell people this is real,” Thrasher said.